1 - Overview

 CategoryDetailed description

-• You can view the Key, Value information of tags
+• You can view the Key, Value information of the tag

 • Up to 50 tags can be added per resource

-• When entering tags, search and select from the previously created Key and Value list
+• When entering a tag, you can search and select from the list of previously created Keys and Values

 Table.
-Event Streams Tag Tab Items
+Event Streams tag tab items

 Work History